- Team of specialist fatal claims solicitors

-Our experienced team will fight on your behalf to investigate the treatment afforded to your loved one.
+Our experienced team will investigate the treatment afforded to your loved one.
 We will guide you through the process, pursuing your claim efficiently and with tact and understanding.

 We have a specialist team dealing with claims where there has been a death following medical treatment.
 Our experience ensures that we can obtain answers on your behalf and we will do our utmost to achieve a settlement to compensate you for the financial losses suffered as a result of the death.

 If an inquest is being held into the death then please see our dedicated inquests page for more information.

 When can you make a fatal claim?

 A fatal claim can be brought when someone has died as a result of negligence.
 This could be as a result of any substandard treatment, but examples of cases we see include:

 - a failure to recognise and treat sepsis

 - a delay in the diagnosis of cancer